IBM/airexit/README.md

 *Local Scripts*

-As an alternative to VSCode, we can also use the Hyperledger fabric scripts to provision a network like so.
+We can use the Hyperledger fabric scripts to provision a network like so.
 ```
 cd local
 ./startFabric.sh